Josip Broz Tito: Resistance in Yugoslavia

-On 6 April 1941, Axis forces invaded Yugoslavia.
+Tito was in Zagreb, using the alias "Tomanek", when on 6 April 1941, Axis forces invaded Yugoslavia.
 On 10 April 1941, Slavko Kvaternik proclaimed the Independent State of Croatia, and Tito responded by forming a Military Committee within the Central Committee of the Communist Party of Yugoslavia (CPY).
+He smuggled himself—reportedly helped by Czech engineers—not out of the country but to Belgrade.
 Attacked from all sides, the armed forces of the Kingdom of Yugoslavia quickly crumbled.
 On 17 April 1941, after King Peter II and other members of the government fled the country, the remaining representatives of the government and military met with German officials in Belgrade.
 They quickly agreed to end military resistance.
 Prominent communist leaders, including Tito, held the May consultations to discuss the course of action to take in the face of the invasion.
 On 1 May 1941, Tito issued a pamphlet calling on the people to unite in a battle against the occupation.
 On 27 June 1941, the Central Committee appointed Tito commander-in-chief of all national liberation military forces.
-On 1 July 1941, the Comintern sent precise instructions calling for immediate action.
+On 1 July 1941, Comintern sent precise instructions calling for immediate action.